ZacharyPKelly/practicumProject/README.md

   <img src="https://user-images.githubusercontent.com/92888996/205698498-cf23b9e5-e4b4-44b4-89fb-5741348f126f.png" width="650"/>
 </p>

 11. You can now test to see if your Python Scripts folder is correctly on path.
-Once again press 'WIN+R' and type in 'cmd' to open your command terminal.
+Once again press 'WIN+R' and type in 'cmd' to open your Command Terminal.
+Make sure you have closed your Command Terminal after updating your PATH in order to reset the PATH it is using.
 Enter 'pip' and press enter; You should see a list of commands like in the picture below.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/92888996/205699479-2c8159fe-9195-4712-b5be-c2e68d81998b.png" width="650"/>